How to complete your first funding round: the step-by-step guide

 Investments made: 96+

-They invest in: globally scalable marketplaces, platforms and software (SaaS).
+➡️ Fuel Ventures invests in globally scalable marketplaces, platforms and software (SaaS).

-They’re great because they: were founded by Mark Pearson who exited his company, MarkCo Media (parent company of MyVoucherCodes.co.uk) at £55 million.
-Mark has created a network “for entrepreneurs by entrepreneurs” of over 200 founders, investors and advisors.
+They’re great because: they were founded by Mark Pearson who exited his company, MarkCo Media (parent company of MyVoucherCodes.co.uk) at £55 million.
+Mark has created a network ‘for entrepreneurs by entrepreneurs’ of over 200 founders, investors and advisors.

 Notable companies in their portfolio include: ContentCal and Suggestv